moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

 Step 3: Write the ROS controllers configuration and launch files for the multiple arms
 --------------------------------------------------------------------------------------

 This step creates ``ros_control`` configuration files and ``roslaunch`` files to start them.
 We need two controller types.
 The first is a *joint state controller*, which publishes the state of all joints.
-The second is *joint trajectory controller* type, which executes joint-space trajectories on a group of robot joints.
+The second is *joint trajectory controller*, which executes joint-space trajectories on a group of robot joints.

 In the following configuration files, the controllers names are ``joint_state_controller``, ``rgt_arm_trajectory_controller``, and ``lft_arm_trajectory_controller``.
 Under each trajectory controller, we need to specify its hardware interface type, joint groups, and constraints.
 For more about ROS controllers,  refer to their documentation_.
 Let's create the controllers configuration and their launch file in systematic steps and with descriptive names.
-Some comments are added after the steps not to break the flow.

 .. _documentation: http://wiki.ros.org/ros_control